 A lot of people ask the same question, do I need foundation repair?
 Don’t hesitate to call us for a free evaluation if you think that you might need foundation repair.
-This is a common question for many homeowners in the Dallas Fort Worth area, because the need for foundation repair is quite common.
+This is a common question for many homeowners in the Dallas Fort Worth area, because the need for foundation repair in Dallas is quite common.
 Don’t ignore your concerns.

-At the first sign of a foundation problem it’s time to have a professional evaluation by Granite.
+At the first sign of a foundation problem, it’s time to have a professional evaluation by Granite.
 An inspection by a trained foundation repair specialist can provide you with answers, practical solutions, and peace of mind.

-A foundation problem should be fixed as early as possible to minimize foundation repair costs and reduce or eliminate the cost of collateral damage to walls, ceilings, tile, roofing and plumbing.
+A foundation problem should be fixed as early as possible to minimize foundation repair costs and reduce or eliminate the cost of collateral damage to walls, ceilings, tile, roofing, and plumbing.
 This is true for both concrete slab and pier and beam foundations.

 Your foundation rigidly supports and interacts with every element of the house.
 Foundations may: sag, heave or tilt.
 Whether a foundation sags and drops or heaves and rises: walls bend and crack, roof rafters separate, shingles separate, and the seeds are sewn for plumbing damage.
 When a foundation tilts, the whole house becomes out of level.